AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 ### More Informative List Command Feedback

 - To provide more informative feedback to the user when they use the list command, we will be updating the feedback messages to display the list type that the user is currently viewing.
 This will help the user to know which list they are currently viewing, as the current feedback message is the same for all list commands.

+### Stricter Validations for Schedule and Payroll Features

+- To prevent users from scheduling or calculating payroll for contacts that are supposed to be archived, we will be adding validation checks to ensure that only contacts in the main list can be scheduled or used for payroll calculations.
+- To ensure that only valid date ranges are used for payroll calculations, we will be adding validation checks to ensure that the start date is before the end date.

+### Enhanced Flexibility for Schedule Feature

+- Currently, the application calendar only allows users to view the next real time four weeks, without the option to toggle to the previous or next months.
+We will be adding the ability to toggle between months to allow users to view and schedule employees for any date in the future.
+This will also allow users more flexibility with the scheduling feature.

+- In order to cater to employees having differing shift hours, we will be adding the ability to input the number of hours worked by each employee.
+This will allow for more accurate payroll calculations and better tracking of employee work hours as compared to the current restricted 8 hours per shift assumption.

 ## Glossary